-- Know the regulations and special concerns for the area you're visiting, particularly camping and fire restrictions.
+- Know the rules and regulations for the area, particularly camping and fire restrictions.

-- Be prepared for weather hazards and emergency situations.
+- Prepare for weather hazards and emergency situations.

 - Carry chains in your vehicle from November to April as well as a shovel and traction aids like cat litter or gravel.

 - Travel with blankets and water should you become stuck or stranded on mountain highways.

 - To avoid the heaviest traffic, plan to travel weekdays and non-holiday periods.